 If you can connect to your mailbox from another computer, the issue might be local to your primary computer.

 Can you connect to your mailbox by using a different Internet network?

-If you can connect to your mailbox by using a different Internet network, the issue might reside within the network you normally use.
-In this case, contact your network administrator or your Internet service provider for more information.
+If you can connect to your mailbox by using a different Internet network, the issue exists within the regular network you use.
+In this case, contact your network administrator or your internet service provider for more information.